ad-freiburg/elevant/README.md

 that is, one row for each `.jsonl` file in a `evaluation-results/*/` directory with a corresponding `.cases` and `.results` file.
-We already added a few experiments, in particular oracle predictions for each benchmark (i.e. perfect linking results generated from the ground truth), so you can start exploring the web app right away.
+We already added a few experiments, in particular oracle predictions for each benchmark (perfect linking results generated from the ground truth), so you can start exploring the web app right away.
 The section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.

 ## Add a Benchmark

-You can easily add a benchmark if you have a `<benchmark_file>` that is in the jsonl format we use, in the common NLP Interchange Format (NIF) or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
+You can easily add a benchmark if you have a benchmark file that is in the jsonl format we use, in the common NLP Interchange Format (NIF) or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
 Benchmarks in other formats have to be converted into one of these formats first.